 Farmers Fight Environmental Regulations

-The way environmentalist Craig Cox sees it, streams and rivers across much the country are suffering from the side effects of growing our food.
+The way environmentalist Craig Cox sees it, streams and rivers across much of the country are suffering from the side effects of growing our food.
 Yet the people responsible for that pollution, America's farmers, are fighting any hint of regulation to prevent it.

 "The leading problems are driven by fertilizer and manure runoff from farm operations," says Cox, who is the Environmental Working Group's top expert on agriculture.